ovega14/qcdcorrelait/README.md

 # qcdcorrelait
-Statistical inference for lattice correlation functions.
+Toolkit for AI-enhanced computation of correlation functions in quantum chromodynamics on the lattice.

+## Authors:
+- Octavio Vega (octavio5[at]illinois[dot]edu)